cmu-delphi/covidcast-indicators/facebook/qsf-tools/README.md

 ### `generate-codebook`

-Process one .qsf file at a time to create a new codebook or add to an existing codebook.
+Process one .qsf file at a time to create a new codebook or add to an existing codebook (in CSV format).
 This tool processes a qsf to retrieve information about a survey item text, format, and randomization.

+##### Dependencies

-Survey items' `shortname`s and which items they replace, if any, are set manually and need to be updated for every new survey wave.
+The following files are used to define fields that cannot be parsed from the .qsf, for example, which new survey questions replace which old survey questions.
+These mapping files are created manually and need to be updated for every new survey wave.

+* `item_replacement_map.csv`: Lists in-survey name of an `new_item` and the in-survey name of the `old_item` it replaces. `new_item` should be the name of a single item and be unique, but the `old_item` column has no formatting requirements.
+It can hold a list of items, if the corresponding new survey item is replacing multiple old questions, and a given item name can appear in multiple rows of the `old_item` field.
+* `item_shortquestion_map.csv`: Lists in-survey name of an `item` and a short description of the contents of the question. `item` should be the name of a single item and be unique, but the `description` column has no formatting requirements.
+* `static_microdata_fields.csv`: Lists additional fields that are included in the microdata but are not derived from the .qsf file.
+Columns that appear in the codebook but not in `static_microdata_fields.csv` are marked as missing and filled with `NA`.
+This item will rarely need to be updated.

-### Background on .qsf files
+### .qsf Background

 A .qsf file is a Qualtrics-specific json containing two elements: SurveyEntry with survey metadata (start date, ID, name, etc) and SurveyElements with a list